This special coverageis your only insurance against floods.

-Since flooding typically isn't covered under your homeowner's insurance policy, the best way to protect your home is with flood insurance provided by the National Flood Insurance Program.
+Floods have caused tens of billions of dollars in insured losses in the U.S. alone over the past decade.
+Since flooding typically isn't covered under your homeowners insurance policy, the best way to protect your home is with flood insurance provided by the National Flood Insurance Program.

 Floods are the #1 natural disaster in the United States.